Quezal17/StackOverflow_Analyzer/Spark/README.md

 #### How can be found the value of K?

-The most popular method is called **Elbow**, but unfortunately could not be applyied to this project.
+The most popular method is **Elbow**, but on this project couldn't be applied.

 Instead, it was used the **Silhouette analysis**.
 The Silhouette score is a measure of how close each point in one cluster is to points in the neighboring clusters.
 This measure has a range of [-1, 1].<br>
 Silhouette coefficients near +1 indicate that the sample is far away from the neighboring clusters.
 A value of 0 indicates that the sample is on or very close to the decision boundary between two neighboring clusters and negative values indicate that those samples might have been assigned to the wrong cluster.